PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 set, 32 core smoke tests, and all 11 TensorFlow-import-blocked tests pass.
 No public API, artifact, dependency, runtime order, or TensorFlow boundary changed, and no pull request was created, reopened, or updated.

+The adjacent 13-step layout/attention/quantized suffix is now characterized without production changes.
+Four focused tests freeze its required keyword- only option, every ModelIR/layout/diagnostics argument, all call slots, both outer invocations, and both neighboring boundaries.
+Ten targets have direct owners or extracted phase runners; three nested lowerer boundaries will require explicit callbacks in a future context.
+The focused plus architecture suite passed 252 tests and all 11 TensorFlow-import-blocked tests passed.
+No pull request was created, reopened, or updated.